Alexander Hamilton U.S. Custom House: Facade

-The fifth-story facade consists of a full-story entablature with a frieze and short rectangular windows.
-The sixth story is directly above it, while the seventh story consists of a red-slate mansard roof with dormer windows and copper cresting.
+The fifth-story facade consists of a full-story entablature with a frieze, interspersed with small rectangular windows featuring intersecting tracery crosses.
+Above rise two more stories; the seventh story is housed in a red-slate mansard roof with dormer windows and copper cresting.
 The mansard roof is extremely steep, and the seventh-story attic underneath has a full floor of usable space.